Dynatrace/snippets/DigitalBusinessDashboards/README.md

   c.
 3-digit prefix you used in DeployApplication</br>
   d.
 Position number for Funnel Overview link (2-11)</br>
 4. For example, DeployFunnel.bat 858585dhdh8 808 734 2</br>
 This will create a Funnel Overview Dashboard and link it to the Application Overview Dashboard.
 It will also create many Funnel related Dashboards.
-It will also update the Key Store for the Funnel deployment.
+It will also update the Key Store for the Funnel deployment.</br>
  </br>
-How do I change the time filters in the Comparison Dashboards?
+How do I change the time filters in the Comparison Dashboards?</br>
 1. Open windows cmd prompt and CD to the directory where the files were unzipped
 2. Run UpdateTimeCompareDashboards.bat and pass in the following parameters
 a.
 Token